Electrical & Power Installation

 At the countrywide level, the racial-ethnic distribution of general electrical and power transmission installation/installer majors is as follows:

 |Race/Ethnicity||Number of Grads|

 |Black or African American||28|

 Americans aren’t the only ones with an interest in General Electrical & Power Transmission Installation/Installer.
 About 0.3% of those with this major are international students.

 How Much Do Electrical & Power Installation Majors Make?

 General Electrical and Power Transmission Installation/Installer majors often go into careers where salaries can range from $69,320 to $70,240 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Electrical & Power Installation

-Some degrees associated with general electrical and power transmission installation/installer may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with general electrical and power transmission installation/installer require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.